How To Write a Cover Letter (With Steps, Examples and Tips)

 We are looking for an experienced copywriter to join our team.
-If you have a great eye for balance, a quick wit, and can adapt a brand voice for any medium, then this role is right for you.
+If you have a great eye for balance, a quick wit and can adapt a brand voice for any medium, this role is right for you.

-- Write for branded communications including ads, emails, events, landing pages, video, product marketing, and more.
+Write for branded communications, including ads, emails, events, landing pages, videos, product marketing and more

-- Develop copy for internal communications that generate excitement about our company culture
+Develop copy for internal communications that generates excitement about our company culture

-- Strong copyediting skills: for your own work and for others.
+Strong copy-editing skills for your own work and others

-There are least two less-than-obvious ways to improve your vocabulary (and by extension, your copywriting skills): studying for the GRE and becoming a crossword puzzle enthusiast.
-I've done both but for the purposes of this job application, I'd like to focus on the latter.
+There are at least two less-than-obvious ways to improve your vocabulary (and by extension, your copywriting skills): studying for the GRE and becoming a crossword puzzle enthusiast.
+I've done both, but for this job application, I'd like to focus on the latter.

 My grandmother was the best writer I've ever known.
-She wasn't a professional writer, but she had a gift and a love of writing was something we shared.
-It wasn't until last year that I also took up her love of crossword puzzles, and immediately saw how the two went hand in hand.
-Before long, I was solving Monday through Wednesday puzzles in the New York Times, needing to look up words less and less frequently as time passed.
-Soon, I was able to complete Thursday to Saturday, too.
-Throughout this process, I could feel my stock of quips, rejoinders, and turns of phrase steadily growing.
+She wasn't a professional writer, but a love of writing was something we shared.
+It wasn't until last year that I also took up her passion for crossword puzzles and immediately saw how the two went hand in hand.
+Before long, I was solving Monday-Wednesday puzzles in the New York Times, needing to look up words less and less frequently as time passed.
+Soon, I was able to complete Thursday-Saturday, too.
+Throughout this process, I could feel my stock of quips, rejoinders and turns of phrase steadily growing.
 Eventually, I worked up the courage to attempt the Sunday puzzles.

 It was this courage that was the real turning point for me.
-In my current agency, I was already known as a hard worker and creative spirit; my peer and manager evaluations had made this clear.
+In my current agency, I'm known as a hard worker and creative spirit; my peer and manager evaluations have made this clear.
 But while I felt confident in my abilities, I had never seen myself as particularly daring.
-Considering new challenges and mastering each one along the way had given me a renewed sense of myself and clarity about my chosen profession.
+Considering new challenges and mastering each one along the way gave me a renewed sense of myself and clarity about my chosen profession.

 I began a career as a copywriter because I was skilled at finding combinations of words to fit a thought or feeling.
-I'm continuing down that path because I've realized how I can shape and hone that skill to reach new heights.
-I’d like copywriting at *** to be the next step in my journey.
+I'm continuing down that path as I've realized how I can shape and hone that skill to reach new heights.
+I want copywriting at [name of company] to be the next step in my journey.

 All the best,